-Securities Class Action Lawsuit
+Securities Class Action Practice Group

 In the wake of the Great Depression, Congress enacted two statutes that prohibit fraudulent, deceptive and manipulative conduct in the purchase and sale of securities – the Securities Act of 1933 and the Securities Exchange Act of 1934.
 Pursuant to these statutes, companies whose stocks trade on national exchanges, as well as their officers and directors, must provide the investing public with complete and accurate information regarding their companies, in a timely manner.
 When these entities and individuals fail to do so, their individual and institutional shareholders suffer financial harm.

-Bernstein Liebhard LLP (the “Firm”) has over nineteen years of experience fighting for investors who have been victimized by securities fraud.
+Bernstein Liebhard LLP (the “Firm”) has over twenty-two years of experience fighting for investors who have been victimized by securities fraud.
 From the Firm’s inception, our attorneys have represented classes of investors who purchased securities in the open market at prices that were artificially inflated by materially false and misleading public statements, and in securities offerings that were registered and sold by using a materially false and misleading registration statement and prospectus.

 The Firm’s Securities Class Action Litigation Practice Group has succeeded in recovering over $3 billion on behalf of its clients.
 Bernstein Liebhard LLP is among a select group of law firms recognized for its track record in fighting securities fraud in class action litigation.
 Indeed, Bernstein Liebhard LLP has represented institutional and individual investors in some of the largest and most significant securities fraud actions in history, including: